ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

 where $FinVect$ is the category of finite-dimensional complex [[vector space|vector spaces]].
 Namely, it is a functor where $F(V)$ is obtained by taking a [[tensor power]] of $V$, say $V^{\otimes n}$, and then picking out the subspace that transforms according to a particular [[irreducible representation]] of the [[symmetric group]] $S_n$, which acts on $V^{\otimes n}$ by permuting the tensor factors.

-The simplest examples are these:
+For example:

 * For each $n \geq 0$, the $n^{th}$ [[symmetric algebra|symmetric power]] $V \mapsto S^n(V)$ is a Schur functor.

 * For each $n \geq 0$, the $n^{th}$ [[exterior algebra|alternating power]] $V \mapsto \Lambda^n(V)$ is a Schur functor.

-More generally, irreducible complex representations of $S_n$ correspond to $n$-box [[Young diagram|Young diagrams]], so Schur functors of this sort are usually described with the help of Young diagrams.
+More generally, irreducible complex representations of $S_n$ correspond to $n$-box [[Young diagram|Young diagrams]], so Schur functors are usually described with the help of these.
 An $n$-box Young diagram is simply a handy notation for a way of writing $n$ as a sum of natural numbers written in decreasing order.
 For example, this 17-box Young diagram:

 +-- {: #Young style="text-align:center"}
 <svg width="120" height="140" xmlns="http://www.w3.org/2000/svg" se:nonce="39384" xmlns:se="http://svg-edit.googlecode.com" xmlns:xlink="http://www.w3.org/1999/xlink">